Articles: An alternative to string theory, IOP (PDF) J. Phys.: Conf. Ser. 1275 012022

 5. Einstein’s historic formula binds all four Planck base units throughout the entire the progression.

 6. Within the 197th notation, large-scale structure formation finally begins within the 300-million year mark.
-The 202nd notation is approximately 10.9816 billion years so almost all of this naive model is about the very early universe.
+The 202nd notation is approximately 10.9816 billion years so the majority of this naive model is about the very early universe.

 7. It’s an application of Euler’s exponentiation.